What can the patient support service offer?

 Support: anything from meal selection and ordering to getting access to a telephone

 Communication: between the hospital and primary health care teams

 Complaints: provide you with support to resolve issues

 Discharge planning: help you with anything related to discharge

-Maternity tours: supporting regular hospital tours for expectant mothers.
-These can be booked through the patient support officer at your local hospital, or your community midwife.
+Maternity tours: supporting regular hospital visits for expectant mothers.
+These can be booked through the patient support officer at your local hospital or your community midwife.

 When do patient support officers work?

-Patient support officers are available 7 days a week and outside of office hours can be contacted via the hospital hotline on 0800 588 99 36.
+Patient support officers are available seven days a week and outside of office hours can be contacted via the hospital hotline on 0800 588 99 36.